The best FREE Vision board worksheets for students (PDFs), plus some great vision board ideas for kids.

 Emojis are everywhere.
 Why not use their popularity to get your students excited about creating a vision board?

 Here's an article on how to create an online vision board.
-Task your students with that, but with only using emojis that they find (here's hundreds of free emojis).
+Task your students with that, but only using emojis that they find (here are hundreds of free emojis).

 5. Use Vision Board Questions to Help with Image Sourcing